New Forest National Park Logo

 Matley walk

-[The walking suggestions in this web site are merely to show you some nice, fairly short walks within the New Forest National Park, so you can enjoy the Forest at its best.
+[The walking suggestions on this website are merely to show you some nice, fairly short walks within the New Forest National Park, so you can enjoy the Forest at its best.
 The walks have been completed by me, and follow used walking tracks.

 Disclaimer: I cannot and do not take responsibility for you getting lost, bogged down, chased by a pony or suffering any other unfortunate incident or accident while using material from my website!]

 Matley is a couple of miles east of Lyndhurst, the ‘unofficial’ capital of the New Forest.
 Located on the road to Beaulieu, the start of the walk is Matley campsite, although the actual car park is the second gravel entrance, coming from the Lyndhurst direction.
-The walk lasts a couple of hours and takes you through and around all of the New Forest habitats – Ancient & Ornamental Woodland, open heathland, grassy lawns, bogs and pine enclosures; so this particular walk gives you a great ‘tour’ of the New Forest!
+The walk lasts a couple of hours and takes you through and around all of the New Forest habitats – Ancient and ornamental Woodland, open heathland, grassy lawns, bogs, and pine enclosures; so this particular walk gives you a great ‘tour’ of the New Forest!

 Matley walk Location